 The following discussion and analysis provide information which Apexigen's management believes is relevant to an assessment and understanding of Apexigen's results of operations and financial condition.
-You should read the following discussion and analysis of Apexigen's results of operations and financial condition together with Apexigen's consolidated financial statements and related notes to those statements included elsewhere in this Quarterly Report on Form 10-Q, and in the Company's Current Report on Form 8-K filed August 4, 2022, as amended.
+You should read the following discussion and analysis of Apexigen's results of operations and financial condition together with Apexigen's consolidated financial statements and related notes to those statements included elsewhere in this Quarterly Report on Form 10-Q as well as our Annual Report on Form 10-K for the year ended December 31, 2022.
 In addition to historical financial information, this discussion contains forward-looking statements based upon Apexigen's current expectations that involve risks and uncertainties, including those described in the section titled, "Special Note Regarding Forward-Looking Statements."
 Apexigen's actual results could differ materially from such forward-looking statements as a result of various factors, including those set forth under "Risk Factors" in this Quarterly Report on Form 10-Q. Unless otherwise indicated or the context otherwise requires, references included in this section to "Apexigen," "Apexigen's, "the Company," "the Company's," "we," "our," "us," and "its" refer to Apexigen.